5.3.2 Offsetting Debts between Payees & Payers

 - When a liability is later varied

-The Registrar may offset debts between 2 payers who each have a child support debt due to the Commonwealth under the CSRC Act if those debts arise under:
+The Registrar may offset debts between 2 people in the same child support case who each have a child support debt or carer debt due to the Commonwealth under the CSRC Act if those debts arise under:

 - a child support assessment (CSRC Act section 17(2)),

-However, the Registrar is unable to offset debts between 2 payers when the debts arise under a spousal maintenance liability or an overseas maintenance liability.
+However, the Registrar is unable to offset debts between 2 people when the debts arise under a spousal maintenance liability or an overseas maintenance liability.

-If 2 child support debts are offset, the payer with the larger debt is required to pay the net amount to the Registrar.
+If 2 debts are offset, the person with the larger debt is required to pay the net amount to the Registrar.
 Debts can be offset by deducting the whole amount, or part of the amount, of the smaller debt from the larger debt.
 In general, the Registrar will deduct the whole amount of the smaller debt from the larger debt.

 However, the circumstances of an individual case may result in the Registrar determining that it is preferable to deduct only part of the amount.
 The decision will take into account the ongoing needs of the parent with care of the children, and the past and present obligations of both parents to pay child support when due.
-If one of the debts arises from a parentage overpayment order, the Registrar will consider the terms of that order and in particular any repayment schedule specified in the order.
+If one of the debts arises from either a parentage overpayment order or other section 143 orders, the Registrar will consider the terms of the order and in particular any repayment schedule specified in the order.

 The Registrar may pursue collection from the person with the larger debt by other means even when a debt offset is in place in relation to that person's current entitlement to child support, for example, by intercepting a tax refund.